Skip to content

 Four Strategic Quadrants

-Characteristics: 10-200 engineers, modern cloud infrastructure, strong CI/CD, fast decision-making
+Characteristics: Task-scoped automation (small reach), modern cloud infrastructure, strong CI/CD, fast decision-making (headcount a legacy proxy, historically 10-200 engineers)

 Strategy: Automate from the start, build scaling foundations early